-There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little pumpkin is just too young and is afraid of the dark; you have a sensory-sensitive child (like mine) and a complete meltdown seems inevitable; you’re trying to move toward a more earth-friendly or less sugary Halloween; or you just want your kids to think more about giving than getting.
+There are many reasons not to take your kids out for traditional, around the neighborhood, nighttime trick-or-treating: Your little one is too young, you have a sensory-sensitive child who is not amused by cackling animatronic witches, you’re trying to move toward a more earth-friendly or less sugary Halloween, or you just want your kids to think more about giving than getting.

 Whatever the reason, there’s no need to feel left out on Halloween.
-There are plenty of alternatives to traditional trick-or-treating for Boston area families, and dare I say, they may be even better than the real thing!
+There are plenty of alternatives to traditional trick-or-treating for Boston area families, and they may be even better than the real thing!

 We're glad you're here at Mommy Poppins Boston, your free online resource for everything for families and kids in the greater Boston area.
 We'd love to hear from you with any questions or suggestions! — Tara